-- (1) Bidding documents have to be kept in a safe. - (2) The following will be applicable before the destruction of any documents: - (a) Formal written quotation documents have to be kept for a minimum of five (5) years; - (b) The documents for tenders that were awarded for a period of less than one (1) year must be kept for a minimum of five (5) years; - (c) The documents for tenders that were awarded for a period of more than one (1) year must be kept for a minimum of six (6) years or for a period of six (6) years after the completion of the project; - (d) No documents can be destroyed without the written consent of the Records Manager and the completion of a Destruction Certificate which must be submitted by him/her to the Western Cape Provincial Archives and Records Services for approval.

-54. MANAGEMENT OF EXPANSION OR VARIATION OF ORDERS AGAINST THE ORIGINAL CONTRACT
+(2) The following will be applicable before the destruction of any documents: (a) Formal written quotation documents have to be kept for a minimum of five (5) years; (b) The documents for tenders that were awarded for a period of less than one (1) year must be kept for a minimum of five (5) years; (c) The documents for tenders that were awarded for a period of more than one (1) year must be kept for a minimum of six (6) years or for a period of six (6) years after the completion of the project; d) No documents can be destroyed without the written consent of the Records Manager and the completion of a Destruction Certificate which must be submitted by him/her to the Western Cape Provincial Archives and Records Services for approval.
+54. MANAGEMENT OF EXPANSION OR VARIATION OF ORDERS AGAINST THE ORIGINAL CONTRACT (1) Contracts may be expanded or varied by not more than 20% for construction related goods, services and/or infrastructure projects and 15% for all other goods and/or services of the original value of the contract.

-- (1) Contracts may be expanded or varied by not more than 20% for construction related goods, services and/or infrastructure projects and 15% for all other goods and/or services of the original value of the contract. - (2) Anything beyond the abovementioned thresholds in (1) must be reported to council. - (3) Any expansion or variation in excess of these thresholds must be dealt with in terms of the provisions of section 116(3) of the MFMA which will be regarded as an amendment to the contract. - (4) The contents of paragraph (3) are not applicable to transversal term contracts, facilitated by the relevant treasuries on behalf of municipalities and specific term contracts.
+(2) Anything beyond the abovementioned thresholds in (1) must be reported to council.
+(3) Any expansion or variation in excess of these thresholds must be dealt with in terms of the provisions of section 116(3) of the MFMA which will be regarded as an amendment to the contract.

+4) The contents of paragraph (3) are not applicable to transversal term contracts, facilitated by the relevant treasuries on behalf of municipalities and specific term contracts.
 The latter refers to orders placed as and when commodities are required and at the time of awarding contracts, the required quantities were unknown.

-55. CONTRACTS HAVING FUTURE BUDGETARY IMPLICATIONS

-- (1) The Municipality may only enter into a contract that will impose financial obligations beyond the three years covered in the annual budget for that financial year if section 33 of the MFMA has been fully complied with. - (2) Section 33(1) of the MFMA prescribes processes that must be followed when a contract will impose financial obligations on the municipality beyond three years. - (3) Section 33(2) of the MFMA however states that these processes do not apply to contracts in terms of which the financial obligation of the municipality is below a prescribed value, for this Municipality, this value is determined at R2 million per year, VAT included. - (4) If a bid has been awarded for three years, and the contract period is ending, the award of this bid may be extended for a period of six months and if it needs to be extended for longer, it can only be done with the approval of Council and in line with Sec116(3) of the MFMA.
-This extension may only be done in the following instances: - (a) If a new bid has been invited, but can for some reason not be awarded in time; - (b) If practical implementation problems of the new bid occur; or - (c) If the nature of the contract ending is as such that it has to be handed over to a new service provider or supplier over a period of time.
+63 2023/2024 APPROVED: 18 January 2024 EFFECTIVE DATE: 12 February 2024 55.
+CONTRACTS HAVING FUTURE BUDGETARY IMPLICATIONS (1) The Municipality may only enter into a contract that will impose financial obligations beyond the three years covered in the annual budget for that financial year if section 33 of the MFMA has been fully complied with.

+(2) Section 33(1) of the MFMA prescribes processes that must be followed when a contract will impose financial obligations on the municipality beyond three years.
+Section 33(2) of the MFMA however states that these processes do not apply to contracts in (3) terms of which the financial obligation of the municipality is below a prescribed value, for this Municipality, this value is determined at R2.5 million per year, VAT included.
+(4) If a bid has been awarded for three years, and the contract period is ending, the award of this bid may be extended for a period of six months and if it needs to be extended for longer, it can only be done with the approval of Council and in line with Sec116(3) of the MFMA.
+This extension may only be done in the following instances:

+If a new bid has been invited, but can for some reason not be awarded in time; (a) If practical implementation problems of the new bid occur; or (b) If the nature of the contract ending is as such that it has to be handed over to a new (c) service provider or supplier over a period of time.

+(d)

 56. COMMENCEMENT

-This revised policy takes effect on 09 February 2023
+This revised policy takes effect on 12 February 2024.

-As approved by Special Executive Mayor-in-Committee meeting which was held 08 February 2023.

-Signed at GEORGE on the 09TH day of February 2023
+As approved by Executive Mayor in Committee meeting held on 18 January 2024.
+Signed at GEORGE on the 12TH day of February 2024.